 Several factors can cause a feeling of anxiety, most notably stress at home and at school.
 Lifestyles that cause a lot of stress are generally going to take a toll on your mind and body – for teens with busy schedules with too much on their plate, academic pressures as well as social responsibilities may just turn out to be too much.

 Anxiety disorders are different, with a variety of possible causes and several different triggers.
 While teens struggling with anxiety disorders have the same triggers as most other people – anything causing excessive stress can cause nervous thinking and worrying – there are specific individual triggers that may set off anxious thoughts, or even trigger an anxiety attack.
 Causes leading to the development of an anxiety disorder include:

 Americans with an untreated anxiety disorder attempted suicide in 2018

 There are several different types of teen anxiety treatment available.
-In severe cases, certain types of medication can greatly improve a person’s anxiety symptoms.
+In severe cases, certain types of medication can greatly improve a teen’s anxiety symptoms.
 Most of the time, therapy and relaxation techniques can do much to reduce anxiety and help you live a normal life.
 Here are a few ways anxiety is treated.

 Other treatments to help alleviate anxiety symptoms include meditation and massage, yoga, acupuncture, and relaxation techniques from aromatherapy to breathing exercises.
-Another alternative treatment is repetitive transcranial magnetic stimulation, which has shown promise in some people with generalized anxiety disorder.
+Another alternative anxiety treatment is repetitive transcranial magnetic stimulation, which has shown promise in some people with generalized anxiety disorder.